 Taking a trip to see Chichen Itza is easily one of the most popular things to do in Valladolid, Mexico.
 And it’s no wonder why: after all, this incredible complex of Mayan ruins has been named one of the New Seven Wonders of the World!

 But also with that distinction has come a ton of people.
-Picture this: loads and loads of tourist buses hoarding in thousands of visitors each day from Cancun, Playa del Carmen, and Tulum.
+Picture this: loads and loads of tourist buses hoarding in thousands of visitors each day from Playa del Carmen, Tulum, and Cancun to Valladolid to see Chichen Itza and a cenote or two.

 But here’s the good news: if you’re staying in Valladolid overnight, you have a leg up on visiting this site before the crowds get there.
 Just get up early and try to be at Chichen Itza before 9:30 am when the buses start to roll in.